PactInteractive/image-downloader/README.md

 Credits
 ================
+This extension is and always will be free, open-source, and without ads or tracking algorithms of any kind.
+You can find the source code here: https://github.com/vdsabev/image-downloader

 Based on the Google Chrome Extension sample "Download Selected Links": https://developer.chrome.com/extensions/examples/api/downloads/download_links.zip

 Uses the tiny, but awesome JSS library: https://github.com/Box9/jss